Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # The main issue is not the round trips themselves, but that these round trips are made from the client to the server.

 # Server Component enable applications to shift these sequential round trips to the server side.
-By moving thsi logic to the server, request latency is reduced and overall performance is improved eliminating client-server waterfalls.
+By moving this logic to the server, request latency is reduced and overall performance is improved eliminating client-server waterfalls.

 5).
 Caching :- Rendering on the server enables caching of the results, which can be reused in subsequent requests and across different users.
 This approach can significantly improve performance and reduce costs by minimizing the amount of rendering and data fetching required for each request.